On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Hardness on Happy Directed Temporal Graphs

 We are now ready to show that there is a clique~$C$ of size~$k$ in~$G$.
 We set~$C := S \cap V$.
 Due to~\Cref{claim for each vert some color}, for each~$i\in [1,k]$, $C$ contains a vertex~$v_i$ of~$V_i$.
 Let~$x$ and~$y$ be distinct vertices of~$C$.
-We show that~$\{x,y\}$ is an edge of~$G$. by construction of the selection gadget, $\mg$ contains at most one of the arcs~$(x,y)$ and~$(y,x)$.
+We show that~$\{x,y\}$ is an edge of~$G$.
+By construction of the selection gadget, $\mg$ contains at most one of the arcs~$(x,y)$ and~$(y,x)$.
 So assume without loss of generality that~$(x,y)$ is not an arc of~$\mg$.
 As~$\mg[S]$ is temporally connected, there is a temporal path from~$x$ to~$y$ in~$\mg[S]$.
 By \Cref{dir happy paths between V}, $\{x,y\}$ is an edge in~$G$.
 This implies that~$C$ is a clique of size~$k$ in~$G$.}

 \begin{proof} As already discussed, we reduce from \textsc{Multicolored Clique}.
 Let~$I=(G=(V,E),k)$ be an instance of MCC with $k$-partition~$(V_1 ,\dots, V_k)$ of~$V$.
-We assume without loss of generality that~$k$ is odd.
-The directed temporal graph we construct consists of a \emph{selector gadget} which enforces the selection of one vertex of each~$V_i$, a \emph{connector gadget} that establishes some temporal paths, and \emph{validation arcs} between selector gadget and connector gadget that ensure that the selected vertices of~$V$ form a clique.
+We assume without loss of generality that~$k$ is odd.\footnote{If~$k$ is even, simply add a new universal vertex to the graph and increase~$k$ by~$1$.} The directed temporal graph we construct consists of a \emph{selector gadget} which enforces the selection of one vertex of each~$V_i$, a \emph{connector gadget} that establishes some temporal paths, and \emph{validation arcs} between selector gadget and connector gadget that ensure that the selected vertices of~$V$ form a clique.
 The connector gadget and the selector gadget overlap on two vertices~$\alpha$ and~$\omega$.
 The selector gadget is shown in~\Cref{dir sel gadget} and the connector gadget is shown in \Cref{fig connectivity gadget happy}.
 A general description of the labels of the temporal graph is given in~\Cref{tab label dir}.

-\subparagraph{Selection Gadget} We define $V_\sel := \{\alpha,\omega\} \cup V$ and $A_\sel := \{(\alpha,v) \mid v\in V\} \cup \{(v,\omega)\mid v\in V_i, i \text{ odd}\} \cup \{(\omega,v)\mid v\in V_i, i \text{ even}\} \cup \bigcup_{\text{even}~i\in [1,k]} (V_{i} \times (V_{i-1}\cup V_{i+1}))$.
+\subparagraph{Selection Gadget.} We define $V_\sel := \{\alpha,\omega\} \cup V$ and $A_\sel := \{(\alpha,v) \mid v\in V\} \cup \{(v,\omega)\mid v\in V_i, i \text{ odd}\} \cup \{(\omega,v)\mid v\in V_i, i \text{ even}\} \cup \bigcup_{\text{even}~i\in [1,k]} (V_{i} \times (V_{i-1}\cup V_{i+1}))$.

 The labels of these arcs are defined as follows: The arcs of~$\{\alpha\} \times V_{1}$ receive time label~$4$ and the arcs of~$\{\alpha\} \times (V\setminus V_1)$ receive time label~$8$.
 The arcs of~$\{(v,\omega)\mid v\in V_i, i \text{ odd}\}$ receive time label~$6$ and the arcs of~$\{(\omega,v)\mid v\in V_i, i \text{ even}\}$ receive time label~$5$.
 The arcs of~$\bigcup_{\text{even}~i\in [1,k]} (V_{i} \times V_{i-1})$ receive time label~$7$ and the arcs of~$\bigcup_{\text{even}~i\in [1,k]} (V_{i} \times V_{i+1})$ receive time label~$4$.